bladestery/Group-Detection/README.md

 withTest.c : creates text file containing the names of all flies in directory

-	     uses dataset starting with '3_' as test dataset
+	     uses dataset starting with '3' as test dataset

 transcription.config : .config file used for RNNLIB

 		       specifies all parameters for RNN

-		       additional modification may be needed in
+		       additional modification may be needed in (depending on desired network) rnnlib_source_forge_version/src/MultilayerNet.hpp
-		       rnnlib_source_forge_version/src/MultilayerNet.hpp
 		       rnnlib_source_forge_version/src/Mdrnn.hpp